EmelyXu/CSE442_Project/README.md

     - The only branch that should be merged into master should be develop
     - Do not perform merges with develop or master unless everyone has agreed to it first

-To play the current release version go to cse.buffalo.edu/~emerycom